belavaditech/Integrate_Salesforce_Neo4j_Mongo_N8N/README.md

-## 7.0 Overview of step-1
+## 7.0 Overview

-1. Preparing Aura-agent, MongoDB Atlas, data load scripts and sanity testing
+Preparing Aura-agent, MongoDB Atlas, data load scripts and sanity testing
    - Prepare the Aura/agent service (the "Aura-agent") that will interact with the knowledge graph.
    - Provision MongoDB Atlas and create the necessary databases/collections.
    - Create vector index in Atlas manually (Automatic does not work in free version)
    - Load sample data using provided scripts provided for Mongo and Neo4j (customize per environment).
    - Run sanity queries from MongoDB and Neo4j to verify data integrity.

-The data to load is in  directory step1.
-Set the environment file.
-Then run the script
+The data to load is in  directory `step1/`.
+The file `biomolecules-11-00928-v2-trunc.pdf` will be chunked and loaded by the script.

+Set the environment as in file `env.txt`.

+Then run the script `interactive_pdf_to_neo4j_mongo.py` after setting proper python environment